CATHOLIC CIVICS: Good Government 101

 But that is only the minimum.
 Many of us are capable of more.
 We can, for example, and in accordance with our positions and roles in life:

-- Speak with those around us – always respectfully, and always from a place of humility –about the issues, the candidates, and appropriate social behavior.
+• Speak with those around us – always respectfully, and always from a place of humility –about the issues, the candidates, and appropriate social behavior.
 And we must remember that the first and last step in any speaking exercise is to listen to those around us.
 The teachings of the Church are such that on very many issues it is possible to have differing points of view, each of them being in accordance with Church teachings.

-- Stay in touch with those we have elected, and those who seek to be candidates – always respectfully, and always from a place of humility, and always thankfully – about the good things they have done, about ythe things they have given up in order to serve others, and, when necessary, about any of their positions that we find challenging.
+• Stay in touch with those we have elected, and those who seek to be candidates – always respectfully, and always from a place of humility, and always thankfully – about the good things they have done, about the things they have given up in order to serve others, and, when necessary, about any of their positions that we find challenging.
 We can write to them, e-mail them, call them, and we can pray for them.

 And we can get involved.
 For example, we can:

-- Volunteer to help campaigns
+• Volunteer to help campaigns

-- We can put our names forward as candidates for elections, or for appointed office
+• Put our names forward as candidates for elections, or for appointed office

-- We can join organizations that promote any aspects of the common good: respect for life, respect for the environment, care for the marginalized, care for wildlife, educational institutions, visits to the homebound, the elderly, and the bed-bound
+• Take active part with organizations that promote any aspects of the common good: respect for life, respect for the environment, care for the marginalized, care for wildlife, educational institutions, visits to the homebound, the elderly, and the bed-bound

-- We can carefully consider each and every purchase we make.
+• We can carefully consider each and every purchase we make.
 For example, do we really need to go to the big-box discount store, or the big clearinghouse website, to get the absolute bottom price available?
 Sometimes practices like that put others out of work, or out of business.
 Instead, can we consider the sources of the things we buy – the manufacturers, retailers, and middlepersons – to maximize just returns for producers, and dignified incomes for all those in between?
 The more we do so, the better effect we may have on the economy.

-- We can carefully consider each keystroke we make while browsing the internet.
+• And we can carefully consider each keystroke we make while browsing the internet.
 Every choice we make on the web is a ‘vote’ for various types of content.
 If we pick the salacious stories, with the racy photos of movie stars, we are encouraging that sort of content.
 If instead we select responsible news sources, and responsible social media platforms, then we are encouraging those platforms.

 “Do not store up for yourselves treasures on earth, where moth and decay destroy, and thieves break in and steal.
 But store up treasures in heaven, where neither moth nor decay destroys, nor thieves break in and steal For where your treasure is, there also will your heart be.”
 Matthew 6:19-21

 “The lamp of the body is the eye.
 If your eye is sound, your whole body will be filled with light; but if your eye is bad, your whole body will be in darkness.
 And if the light in you is darkness, how great will the darkness be.”
-Matthew 6:22-23 |
+Matthew 6:22-23

-- Forces of greed are ridiculing all religions; might – in the form of economic power – is being accepted as right.
+At this point in history, it is especially important for us, as Catholics, to be involved politically.
+The world is shrinking, thanks to electronic communications and the ease of travel.
+Many cultures are coming together.
+And forces of greed are ridiculing all religions; might – in the form of economic power – is being accepted as right.

-- It’s not good for any one to have too much power – we need balance, or one way or another, dictators will arise.
-We have an unholy alliance between Government and Business, where parties, candidates, and ideology are fueled by direct or indirect corporate contributions
+Its time for us to step back and reflect on the major organs of society, government, cultural and educational institutions, business, and media.
+It’s not good for any one to have too much power – we need balance, or one way or another, dictators will arise.

-THE NEW TESTAMENT PROVIDES A GREAT STARTING TEXT.
+For guidance and reassurance, the New Testament provides a great starting text.
+Another invaluable resource is the Compendium of the Social Doctrine of the Church, published by the Pontifical Council for Justice and Peace in 2004.
 The Church does not have all of the answers, but it knows what questions to ask.
 It’s up to us, as Catholic citizens, to influence society by acting gently and humbly at home, office, and in public, to bring Gospel values to the center of social discourse.

 For the love of God is this, that we keep his Commandments.